Goods arriving in the EU may be stored in temporary storage facilities or in other locations approved by Customs

 Storage of goods in a location approved by Customs also requires an authorisation by the Authorisation Centre

-Customs can grant e.g. an authorised consignee for transit an authorisation to store undeclared goods in a location other than an actual facility for temporary storage.
-Approving another location for temporary storage also requires an authorisation by the Authorisation Centre.
-The authorisation does not entitle to long-term storage, so the goods must be placed under a customs procedure on the working day following their presentation to customs.
-The Authorisation Centre issues a separate warehouse ID for the authorisation.
+Customs can grant e.g. an authorised consignee for transit an authorisation to store undeclared goods briefly in a location other than the actual facility for temporary storage.
+Using another location for temporary storage also requires an authorisation granted by the Authorisation Centre for storage in a location approved by Customs.
+The Authorisation Centre issues a separate warehouse ID for the location.

-A guarantee must be lodge for the storage if the applicant does not have a comprehensive guarantee.
+If the applicant does not have a comprehensive guarantee, a guarantee must be lodged for the storage.
 The holder of the authorisation must keep records of the goods in temporary storage.
-The records must indicate the following: the date of arrival of the goods, the reference number of the preceding declaration (transit MRN), the reference number of the customs procedure for the discharge of temporary storage (number of the release decision) and the date.
+The records must indicate the following: the date of arrival of the goods (the date of presentation), the reference number of the preceding declaration (e.g. the transit MRN), the reference number of the customs procedure for the discharge of temporary storage (e.g. the number of the release decision) and the date.

 Example: Import Ltd. has the authorisation for the status of authorised transit consignee and the authorisation to use, as a location approved by Customs, its own facilities for temporary storage.
-The goods arrive at the company’s facilities on a Monday, whereupon the company discharges the T1 transit and enters the required details in the records.
-The company places the goods under a customs procedure the next day, Tuesday, by submitting an import declaration to Customs.
-The location of the goods is indicated in the customs declaration with the warehouse ID indicated in the authorisation.
+The goods arrive at the company’s facilities on a Friday, whereupon the requests an unloading permission for the T1 transit, unloads the goods and enters the required details in the records.
+The company places the goods under a customs procedure the next Thursday by submitting an import declaration to Customs.
+The company indicates the location of the goods in the customs declaration with the warehouse ID indicated in the authorisation for a location approved by Customs.
+When the company has received the release decision from Customs, it can transfer the goods to another party.

 In exceptional circumstances, Customs can designate a location for temporary storage of goods

 Temporary storage in a location designated by Customs is always exceptional and requires a statement of reasons.
 Locations designated by Customs may be e.g. ports approved by Trafi, so-called industrial ports, which receive commercial traffic.
-Upon arrival, the goods are presented as Union goods, or a customs declaration has been submitted for them in advance.
-Therefore, storage in a location designated by Customs does not require an authorisation by the Authorisation Centre or a guarantee.
-Temporary storage of goods in such locations is allowed only for a short period of time, no longer than 24 hours.
-Customs controls that the time-limits are observed.
+In such cases, a customs declaration has been submitted for the goods in advance or they are presented as Union goods upon arrival.
+Therefore, storage in a location designated by Customs does not require an authorisation by the Authorisation Centre.
+Temporary storage of goods in such location is allowed only for three days from their presentation to Customs.
+Customs controls that the time limits are observed.